Translation number of a monotone real map that commutes with x ↦ x + 1

 $$

-.
-This number is called the translation number of f
+exists and does not depend on x.
+This number is called the translation number of f.

-In this file we define a structure circle_deg1_lift
+In this file we define a structure circle_deg1_lift for bundled maps with these properties, define

-translation number of f : circle_deg1_lift
+translation number of f : circle_deg1_lift, prove some estimates relating f^n(x)-x to τ(f).
+In

-only if τ(f)=m/n
+only if τ(f)=m/n.

 Maps of this type naturally appear as lifts of orientation preserving circle homeomorphisms.
 More

-be an orientation preserving homeomorphism of the circle $S^1=ℝ/ℤ$, and
+precisely, let f be an orientation preserving homeomorphism of the circle $S^1=ℝ/ℤ$, and

-consider a real number a
+consider a real number a such that

 not formalized yet).
 This function is strictly monotone, continuous, and satisfies

-It does not depend on the choice of a
+It does not depend on the choice of a.

 - non-strictly monotone circle self-maps with discontinuities naturally appear as Poincaré maps for some flows on the two-torus (e.g., one can take a constant flow and glue in a few Cherry cells);